h8man13/h8man-finance/services/telegram_router/README.md

 ## Message formatting (MarkdownV2)
 - All replies use `parse_mode=MarkdownV2`
 - Escape special chars: `_ * [ ] ( ) ~ ` + - = | { } . ! > #`
-- Use templates in `router_copies.yaml` to keep strings out of code
+- UI is defined in `ui.yml`; keep strings out of code
 - Router auto‑paginates replies >4096 chars
 - Quotes (`/price`) render as a compact monospaced table for readability.